Codiekitty.com

 When Mr. Nobody is using Albert Hofmann's bike to send entire cities into hallucinogenic trances, Cliff is determined to put an end to it.
 But the rest of the Doom Patrol don't seem to care, even asking Cliff why he gives a shit about what Mr. Nobody is doing, since city-wide acid trips are hardly the worst thing they've dealt with.
 Or maybe they've given up because every time they fight the Brotherhood of Dada, they get it handed to them.

-Deltarune repeatedly tries to beat you down with the mantra "your choices don't matter, your actions don't matter, nothing matters."
+Deltarune repeatedly beats you over the head with the mantra "your choices don't matter, your actions don't matter, nothing matters."

-Whether this is the game's intended message or a dark philosophy that we can either give in to or, like Cliff up there, fight against because "nothing matters" only if we allow it to is yet to be seen.
+I guess only time will tell if "your choices don't matter" is Deltarune's version of Rick and Morty's "Nobody exists on purpose, nobody belongs anywhere, were all going to die.
+Come watch TV." or Undertale's "kill or be killed," a dark philosophy that we can either give in to or, like Cliff up there, fight against because "nothing matters" only if we allow it to.

 Why does the Deltarune Wiki not mention the high likelihood that Seam was inspired by the Cheshire Cat from Alice's Adventures in Wonderland?